Professional Development Training for Educators

 Alternatives to DEI Training: A group of women are posing for a picture in front of a table.

-Alternatives to DEI Training: How it Works
+How it Works

 Hardwired is a non-profit educational organization that provides professional development opportunities to promote respect and human rights for people of all backgrounds and beliefs.
 We have worked with local and national governments as well as educational associations in the United States, Canada, and nearly 30 other countries to provide a variety of opportunities for educators to enhance their skills.
 Professional development programs are based on research and best practices, we have a proven track record and outcomes across the globe in diverse settings, and the impact of our work has been published widely, including in the Journal of Social Science Education.
-Our professional development programs equip educators in the following areas:

-(6) Practicing methods to more effectively evaluate student learning and conceptual change.
+(5) Practice methods to more effectively evaluate student learning and conceptual change.

 Alternatives to DEI Training: A man and a woman are sitting at a table painting.

-Alternatives to DEI Training: Our Impact
+Our Impact

 Through Hardwired’s professional development programs, we have witnessed what is possible when children are taught to move beyond tolerance and embody pluralism – active engagement with people who are different than them based on sincere respect for their fundamental freedoms and dignity.
-Through our professional development programs, educators are equipped to integrate the values of pluralism - equality, human dignity, freedom of conscience, speech and expression, among other rights – in their classroom.
-Through the application of a rights-based educational curriculum, teachers can help students develop a deeper respect for the freedoms which are essential for pluralistic societies to flourish.
-And by modelling the values of pluralism in their teaching and curriculum, educators can lead students toward greater empathy, understanding, and engagement with people of different backgrounds and beliefs.
+Educators are equipped to integrate the values of pluralism - equality, human dignity, freedom of conscience, speech and expression, among other rights – in their classroom through the application of a rights-based educational curriculum, to help students develop a deeper respect for the freedoms which are essential for pluralistic societies to flourish.
+And by modeling the values of pluralism in their teaching and curriculum, educators can create a culture of respect and engagement among students, regardless of their different backgrounds and beliefs, that helps them respond to real-life challenges to peace and pluralism in the classroom and school community.
+Students become better equipped to engage in meaningful dialogue with one another, especially those they do not agree with, and mitigate conflict and overcome bullying, intolerance, self-censorship, and isolation among their peers.
+Teachers and students alike learn to respect differing viewpoints and the freedom of expression, speech, conscience, religion and belief.

 Alternatives to DEI Training: Three young girls are sitting at a table with water bottles and crayons.

-Alternatives to DEI Training: What We Offer
+What We Offer

-The Peaceful Garden Project is an educational initiative by Hardwired Global aimed at fostering a culture of dignity and respect for people of all backgrounds and beliefs, leading to increased engagement within the classroom and school among students across their deepest differences.
+The Peaceful Garden Project is an educational initiative by Hardwired Global aimed at fostering a culture of dignity and respect for the rights of people of all backgrounds and beliefs, leading to increased engagement within the classroom and school among students across their deepest differences.
 It equips educators with innovative tools to teach youth about human rights, pluralism, and empathy through engaging content.
 Professional development courses for rights-based teaching include Multi-Session training courses, Full Day In-Service Training, and the “Peaceful Garden Express” and may qualify for professional development credit with your local school district.

 Through the Multi-Session professional development course, educators experience Hardwired's unique simulation that models pluralism and are equipped to apply it in their classrooms and curriculum.
 Experienced Hardwired staff guide and support teachers throughout the process, including an evaluation of the program with students.
 During the Full Day In-Service professional development training, educators experience Hardwired's unique simulation, are equipped to apply it in their classrooms and curriculum and develop additional skills to cultivate the values of pluralism – equality, non-discrimination, and freedom of expression, speech, and belief among other rights – into their classroom and curriculum.
 The Peaceful Garden Express is a streamlined option where teachers use Hardwired’s library of children's books and corresponding activities to teach about human dignity and pluralism.
 This is designed for teachers with limited time.